Segal's axioms and bootstrap for Liouville Theory: Introduction

 where the matrix $F^{-1}_\alpha(\nu,\nu')$ is the inverse of a positive definite quadratic form called the Schapovalov form of the Verma module of highest weight $\Delta_{\alpha}$ of the Virasoro algebra with central charge $1+6Q^2$.
+The Schapovalov coefficient $F_\alpha(\nu,\nu')$ is a Gram-Schmidt coefficient coming from the fact that the generalised eigenstates $\Psi_{\alpha,\nu,\tilde\nu}$ are not orthogonal.
 This completeness relation can be interpreted as a Plancherel type formula on the Hilbert space $\mc{H}$.

 1mm